Michael Cheika: 2018–2019

 The Wallabies endured a shocking run in 2018; in June, Cheika led the team to a series defeat against Ireland, losing 2–1 having won the first test 18–9.
-However, a first loss to Ireland at home since 1979 in the second test (26–21) followed by a close encounter in the third test (16–20), meant Ireland claimed a first ever series win over Australia.
+A first loss to Ireland at home since 1979 in the second test (26–21) followed by a close encounter in the third test (16–20), meant Ireland claimed a first ever series win over Australia.
 Despite losing the series, the Wallabies out scored their opposition in terms of tries, scoring 6 tries to 3.
 It was also a first for Cheika in the second test, naming an unchanged matchday 23 for two consecutive tests, retaining the same team from the first test.

 During the 2018 Rugby Championship, Cheika faced severe criticism over the team's form and a string of poor results.
 His job was openly questioned in the Australian media after the team won only two games during the Championship.
 Despite leading New Zealand 6–5 in the opening match, the Wallabies went onto lose the match 38–13, and despite being marginally behind the All Blacks in the second test, 7–14 at half time, they also went on to lose that match 40–12.
 Cheika's side did manage an impressive 23–18 victory over South Africa to retain the Mandela Challenge Plate.
-However, the following week, Australia lost to Argentina 23–19, which was the first time since 1983 that Argentina had beaten Australia on home soil.
+The following week, Australia lost to Argentina 23–19, which was the first time since 1983 that Argentina beat Australia on home soil.
 This meant the Wallabies dropped to a record low seventh place on the World Rugby Rankings and, after Round 5, their woes continued as they lost to South Africa 23–12.
-In the final round, Argentina led Australia 31–7 at half time in Salta.
-However a record come-back in the second half meant Cheika and his team won 45–34, to secure third place in the Championship.
+In the final round, Argentina led Australia 31–7 at half time in Salta but a record come-back in the second half meant Cheika and his team won 45–34, to secure third place in the Championship.
 In the third Bledisloe Cup match, held in Japan, the Wallabies put on a better performance but failed to capitalise on their chances, seeing the All Blacks win 37–20.